ghaleb-abualsoud/Ping-Pong-Project/README.md

 ## Installation

 1. Clone this repository or extract the provided zip file

+   (Might not have to do this)
-2. Install the required dependencies:
+3. Install the required dependencies:
 ```bash
 pip install -r requirements.txt
 ```